mVentory/MVentory_UI/UIProductsOnSale/README.md

 </reference>
 ```

-Example of calling via CMS page/block (put it in the content of CMS page/block):
+Example of displaying discounted products via a CMS page/block (put it in the content section of the CMS page/block):

 ```
 <h3>Products On Sale</h3>